jasoneveleth/blog/2024/01/05/autograd.md

 ```
 # What is going on (bringing back rigor)

 You might be thinking: I'm familiar with multivariable calculus, I love a good dual space, but this all feels unjustified.
 To fix that, we'll look again at what a derivative really is.
 Given a function $f:V\to W$ between vector spaces, the derivative is *the* linear map that takes incremental inputs of $f$ and will output incremental changes in the value of $f$.
 It is often represented as a matrix, but to clarify the types, we'll pretend it's just a linear function.
 That is, $Df: V \to (V \to W)$, and $Df(\bm{x}): V\to W$.
+That is, we're currying the function when we evaluate it at $\bm{x}$.
 It has a nice property that $$
 f(\bm{x}) + Df(\bm{x})(\bm{h})\approx f(\bm{x}+\bm{h}).
 $$We're using slightly different notation since we're treating $Df(\bm{x})$ as a function, but remember, the application of it as a function is just left multiplication with the matrix.
 With our new understanding that the derivative is a linear map (and it just happens to be a matrix).
 Let's look again at this figure